Skip to main content

 Image: <URL_TO_IMAGE>

 To apply the chat template, run the following code.
-Note that this step is more or less required in order to insert the image token into the text input:
+Note that there must be an image token in the text input, and we format the dataset as follows in order to ensure that the image token precedes the text:

 from transformers import AutoProcessor